openstack/monasca-ceilometer/README.md

         monclient = ceilometer.publisher.monclient:monclient

-6. Configure pipeline.yaml to send the metrics to the monclient publisher.
+6. Configure /etc/ceilometer/pipeline.yaml to send the metrics to the monclient publisher.
+Use the included pipeline.yaml file as an example.

 7. Setup debugging.